 Precious Metals — Prices, Supply & Demand

 Gold, silver, platinum, and palladium prices with full supply and demand breakdowns.
-As the US national debt surpasses $39 trillion and the dollar has lost over 96% of its 1913 purchasing power, precious metals remain the world's oldest store of value.
+As the US national debt sits near $39 trillion and the dollar has lost over 97% of its 1913 purchasing power, precious metals remain the world's oldest store of value.

 Why Precious Metals Matter in 2026